 Hiking, exploring, photography, wildlife viewing

-Car and tent camping in designated campground
+Car and tent camping in a dispersed campground

 Active : Bending, kneeling, lifting, lopping, digging, hiking.
 Elevation 9,000'